yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations SHOULD NOT negotiate cipher suites that use algorithms offering less than 128 bits of security.

-  Rationale: Cipher suites that offer more than 112 bits but less than 128 bits
+  Rationale: Cipher suites that offer 112 or more bits but less than 128 bits
                of security are not considered weak at this time; however, it is expected that their useful lifespan is short enough to justify supporting stronger cipher suites at this time.
 128-bit ciphers